-- 4 TMDL area stakeholders reported having GI/LID projects in their capital improvement plans (CIPs). - 32 GI/LID resources are available in the BMP Library. - The integrated Stormwater Management Program (iSWM[TM]) addresses low impact development in the criteria for certification. - iSWM[TM] has resources from previous workshops available online related to Low Impact Development in North Texas.
+- 32 GI/LID resources are available in the BMP Library. - The integrated Stormwater Management Program (iSWMTM) addresses low impact development in the criteria for certification. - iSWMTM has resources from previous workshops available online related to Low Impact Development in North Texas.

-3.1 Recognition program participation
+3.1 Recognition program participation Summary

-Recognition programs that provide awards or certification

-for the inclusion of GI/LID help increase awareness of these practices and promote adoption throughout the TMDL area.
-Through the Public Works Council, NCTCOG has developed the integrated Stormwater Management (iSWM[TM]) Program that has expanded into a tiered, certification program offering communities recognition for utilizing the iSWM criteria in their stormwater management programs.
-This program, along with other voluntary recognition programs, emphasize the importance GI/LID can help reduce the amount of bacteria that is carried into local waterways from stormwater run-off.
+Recognition programs that provide awards or certification for the inclusion of GI/LID help increase awareness of these practices and promote adoption throughout the TMDL area.
+Through the Public Works Council, NCTCOG has developed the integrated Stormwater Management (iSWMTM) Program that has expanded into a tiered, certification program offering communities recognition for utilizing the iSWM criteria in their stormwater management programs.
+This program, along with other voluntary recognition programs, emphasizes the importance GI/LID can help reduce the amount of bacteria that is carried into local waterways from stormwater run-off.

-The integrated Stormwater Management (iSWMTM) Program for Construction and Development iSWM[TM] is a cooperative initiative that assists cities and counties to achieve their goals of water quality protection, streambank protection, and flood mitigation, while also helping communities meet their construction and post-construction obligations under state stormwater permits.
+The integrated Stormwater Management (iSWMTM) Program for Construction and Development iSWMTM is a cooperative initiative that assists cities and counties to achieve their goals of water quality protection, streambank protection, and flood mitigation, while also helping communities meet their construction and post-construction obligations under state stormwater permits.

-- NCTCOG and participating stakeholders will promote and encourage participation in voluntary recognition programs that encourage GI/LID - Stakeholders will review ordinances, policies, and procedures for impediments for participation in such programs iswm
+- NCTCOG and participating stakeholders will promote and encourage participation in voluntary recognition programs that encourage GI/LID - Stakeholders will review ordinances, policies, and procedures for impediments for participation in such programs.